The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

-The inference above is a natural candidate for experimental validation of our vacuum field theory.
+The inference above is a natural candidate for experimental validation of our theory.
 It is strongly motivated by the following remark.

-\begin{remark} It is necessary to mention here that the Lorentz force expression (\ref {L3.7a}) uses the particle momentum $p=mu,$ where the dynamical "mass" $m:=- \bar{W}$ \ satisfies condition (\ref{L3.9}).
-The latter gives rise to the following crucial relationship between the particle energy $\mathcal{E}_{0}$ and its rest mass $m_{0}=$ $-\bar{W}_{0}$ (for the velocity $u\ =0$ at the initial time moment $t=0):$
+\begin{remark} It is necessary to mention here that the Lorentz force expression (\ref {L3.7a}) uses the particle momentum $p=mu,$ where the dynamical \textquotedblleft mass\textquotedblright $m:=-\bar{W}$ satisfies condition ( \ref{L3.9}).
+This gives rise to the following crucial relationship between the particle energy $\mathcal{E}_{0}$ and its rest mass $m_{0}=$ $-\bar{W} _{0}$ (for the velocity $u\ =0$ at the initial time moment $t=0):$